-But gopher tortoises are struggling to survive as their habitat is destroyed for urban development.
+Sadly gopher tortoises are struggling to survive as their habitat is destroyed for urban development.
 They need large, unfragmented parcels of undeveloped land, so any disruptions or barriers in their natural habitat limit their food availability and options for burrow sites — not to mention exposing them to closer contact with humans and their vehicles, with road mortality being a major cause of death for adult gopher tortoises.

-The Center is dedicated to protecting these fascinating reptiles by defending their upland habitats from the devastating development and fighting phosphate mining, which strips the land bare and decimates habitat for many rare and imperiled species, including the gopher tortoise.
+We're also protecting these fascinating reptiles by defending their upland habitats from devastating development and fighting phosphate mining, which strips the land bare and decimates wildlife habitat.